Piwigo/piwigo-videojs/README.md

 * webm,webmv
 * ogg,ogv
-* mp4,mp4
+* mp4,m4v

 Usage
 -----

 Basically, medias will be inserted in a same way as standard pictures.

-Please refer to the [wiki](https://github.com/xbgmsharp/piwigo-videojs/wiki)
+Please refer to the [wiki](https://github.com/xbgmsharp/piwigo-videojs/wiki) for additional information.

 Support
 -----